-When seeking the financial relief that Bankruptcy has to offer a lot of Minnesotan Debtors become concerned about the cost.
+When seeking the financial relief that bankruptcy has to offer a lot of Minnesotan Debtors become concerned about the cost.
 When you’ve already been having a hard time paying your debts in the first place, the thought of having to pay a MN Bankruptcy Attorney fee on top of that can become a little intimidating.
 However, the good news is that the cost of your Bankruptcy Attorney will be marginal in comparison to the amount of debt that you’re going to get discharged.
 Forever.
 Tax free!
-Although, it’s still important to understand what could increase or decrease the cost.
+Nevertheless, it’s still important to understand what could increase or decrease the cost.

 How To Keep Your Costs Low

 At Kain & Scott, we like to help our clients keep their costs as low as possible.
-Thats why we have set fees.
-This way no matter how long it takes us to help your debt discharged you always pay the same price.
+That's why we have set fees.
+This way no matter how long it takes us to help get your debt discharged you always pay the same price.
 As a part of the price you get your own full-time MN Bankruptcy Attorney, help with all of your worksheets, the peace of mind knowing they’ve been filled out thoroughly and accurately, your case filed in days not weeks and an expert to stand by your side and help you throughout the entire Bankruptcy Process.

 The Bankruptcy Process can take anywhere from 3-6 months when filing a Chapter 7 Bankruptcy.
 Filing and confirming a Chapter 13 Bankruptcy can take even longer depending upon how quickly we can get an affordable re-payment plan to the Trustee’s office and approved for you.
 If your plan encounters objections it’ll have to be restructured, resolved and re-submitted again for approval.
 However, because this is still a part of the Bankruptcy Process, at Kain & Scott we still include this as a part of the set fee.